pallavkothari/vault/README.md

 export VAULT_APP=<APP NAME YOU PICKED>
 export VAULT_ADDR="https://${VAULT_APP}.herokuapp.com"

-vault operator init #### stash the output of this command in a safe place! vault unseal        # do this step 3x with different keys vault status
+vault operator init    #### stash the output of this command in a safe place! vault operator unseal  # do this step 3x with different keys vault status

 export VAULT_TOKEN=<ROOT TOKEN FROM INIT>